jeffh/Fox/docs/source/installation.rst

 Installation
 ============

 Fox can be installed in multiple ways.
-If you don't have a preference, see manual.
+If you don't have a preference, install via git submodule.

 Manually (Git Submodule)
 ------------------------